iterative/dvc.org/content/docs/studio/user-guide/projects-and-experiments/run-experiments.md

 ## CI-Based experiments

 Iterative Studio can also use your regular CI/CD setup (e.g. GitHub Actions) to run the experiments.
-To enable this, you should do the following:
+To enable this, do the following:

 1. First,
    [integrate your Git repository with a CI/CD setup that includes model training process](/doc/studio/user-guide/prepare-your-repositories#prepare-your-repositories-to-run-new-experiments).